 Select how you want these species groups displayed.
 Data cannot be collected if none of the options are chosen.

-Birds: alphabetized list

-Birds: use ID key

-Fishes: enter number

-Fishes: use ID key

-Land Invert.: enter number

-Land Invert.: use ID key

-Marine Invert.: use ID key

-Marine Invert.: use ID key

-This story is an example of how to collect, edit, and export data to a spreadsheet for analysis and submission to The NatureMapping Program.
+Birds: alphabetized list Birds: use ID key Fishes: enter number Fishes: use ID key Land Invert.: enter number Land Invert.: enter number Marine Invert.: use ID key This story is an example of how to collect, edit, and export data to a spreadsheet for analysis and submission to The NatureMapping Program.
 The steps are explained in detail within this manual.